kamil-kw/kamil_cv_1st_project/README.md

 * The website is responsive accross all devices (mobile, tablet and desktop)
 * Content is displayed in a clear and understanding format
 * To have ability to contact with creator
+* User can download printable version of CV

 ### 2. Features